mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/create-service/index.md

 ---
 layout: layout.pug
-navigationTitle: Creating and running a service
+navigationTitle: Create and run custom apps
-title: Creating and running a service
+title: Create and run custom apps
-menuWeight: 1
+menuWeight: 5
-excerpt: Illustrates how to create and deploy single command or an image using containers
+excerpt: Illustrates how to create and deploy single command or an image using containers (part 5)
 enterprise: false
 ---
 This tutorial shows how to create and deploy a simple one-command service and a containerized service using the DC/OS web-based administrative console or by running command-line programs.